abniksi/Assembly/README.md

 ```

 All of the numbers above can be changed because the user inputs all the numbers that are stored in Array1 and Array2!

+Lab 6 Task 1 was implementing an if else statement through assembly code.

+Lab 6 Task 2 was implementing a for loop through assembly code.